-If you follow a checklist for spring cleaning, it's time to repeat many of the same tasks.
-This time you should start with the outdoor tasks and then move indoors as the weather becomes colder.
-By doing some extra work now, you'll be ready to enjoy a snug winter without as many worries.
+Fall is here—it's the perfect season to complete household chores to get your home all clean and cozy for the upcoming winter and holiday season when guests are over.
+Since the weather is just beginning to get chilly, it's ideal to start with the outdoor tasks and then move indoors as the weather becomes colder.
+By doing some extra work now, you'll be thanking yourself when you're enjoying a snug winter without as many worries.

 Clean and Store Outdoor Furniture

-While some areas can enjoy outdoor living spaces year-round, many areas cannot.
+While residents of some regions can enjoy outdoor living spaces year-round, many cannot.
 As the season changes, pick a dry, sunny day to give outdoor furniture a good cleaning to prepare it for storage.
-It is particularly important to treat stains because allowing them to remain on upholstery or outdoor umbrella fabric for several months will make the task extremely difficult.
+It is particularly important to treat stains at this time, because allowing them to remain on upholstery or outdoor umbrella fabric for several months will make the task extremely difficult later.

 If you do not have space to move furniture into a storage area, protect it with custom covers or weatherproof tarps secured with bungee cords.
 Place a tarp under metal furniture and accessories to help prevent rust stains on the patio floor.